Zhang Tingdong: Career

 In March 1971, Han Taiyun of the 1st Affiliated Hospital started to treat cancer patients with a formula he collected from traditional Chinese medicine doctors.
 It was presumably an oral formula, and contained a mixture of many ingredients, including arsenic chemicals, mercury chloride, and cinobufagin venom toad.
-Later, Han Taiyun turned the formula into a intramuscular injection called "713" or "cancer spirit".
+Later, Han Taiyun turned the formula into an intramuscular injection called "713" or "cancer spirit".
 For certain tumors, it worked and became a local hit.
 But Han Taiyun gave it up because the formula was too toxic for some patients, with side effects including renal toxicity and hypertension.

 Zhang is a doctor of Traditional Chinese Medicine at First Clinical Hospital, affiliated with Harbin Medical University in Harbin, China.